Trust Administration: What Now?

 What about all the personal property of the decedent?
 Who controls the disposition of that?
 Is it the Trustee of the Trust, or is it the Executor under the Will?
 The answer depends on whether these personal items were transferred to the Trust or whether they remained in the estate at death.
 What if the Trustee is given discretion over the disposition of the personal property and the Trustee is also a beneficiary?
 Can he distribute any of the items to himself?
 Does he need approval from the others?
 Should he get them to sign a Waiver of Conflict of Interest?
 How do you value some of these items for tax purposes?
 What if there is a dispute among the beneficiaries over some of these items, particularly sentimental items of personal property?
 Should you conduct an estate sale?
 Is it worth it, or should the items simply be donated to charity?
 Should you ship the items to the beneficiaries, or should you make them come and get them?
 And, if you ship the items, does that come out of the general account for the Trust or should it come out of the share of that beneficiary?

-If you have little experience or don’t have at least a college degree, than “reasonable compensation” may only be $50 per hour or less.
-You want to make sure the attorney you hire has the knowledge and experience in dealing with trust administration to be able help you determine a reasonable compensation.
-Otherwise you might find yourself in a position where you will have to pay it back.
+If you have little experience or don’t have at least a college degree, then “reasonable compensation” may only be $50 per hour or less.
+You want to make sure the attorney you hire has the knowledge and experience in dealing with trust administration to be able to help you determine reasonable compensation.
+Otherwise, you might find yourself in a position where you will have to pay it back.

 And what about the income tax issues?
 What assets are still subject to income tax to the beneficiaries, and which assets are not.
 Does the Trust need to have its own federal tax ID number and how do you obtain that?
 Is the Trust subject to withholding of income tax to the beneficiaries?
 And, is the Trust on a calendar year for income tax or a fiscal year depending on the date of death of the loved one?
 Does the Trust pay the income tax, or does the beneficiary?
 What items are deductible from the income tax?
 Should you sell the stocks and bonds, and if you do, are you triggering capital gains?
 And, do you need to hire an accountant to “keep the books” for the Trust?